The following professionals lent their expertise to this article:

 • Medical Terminology

-Understanding the medicine-specific words used by physicians, nurses, and other healthcare providers help phlebotomy technicians avoid confusion and convey information in a clear, standardized manner.
-This course provides a study on common terminology and pronunciation.
+Study of common medical terminology and pronunciation.
+Understanding the medicine-specific terms used by physicians, nurses, and other healthcare providers helps phlebotomy technicians avoid confusion and convey information in a clear, standardized manner.

 • Collection and Processing

-The processes around collecting and processing blood specimens must follow specific protocols in order to ensure samples avoid contamination.
-This course provides a step-by-step overview of how to conduct these processes correctly.
-Students also learn about the various methods of processing and safely shipping samples.
+The collecting and processing of blood specimens must follow specific protocols in order to avoid sample contamination.
+This course provides a step-by-step overview of how to conduct those processes correctly.

 • Principles of Professionalism

-Phlebotomy technicians work with individuals from all walks of life throughout their professional days, making it important that they know how to present themselves and their employers well.
-This course looks at how to properly address fellow healthcare professionals while also giving tips and tools for working with all different types of patients.
+Phlebotomy technicians work with individuals from all walks of life, making it important that they know how to always conduct themselves professionally.
+This course offers tips and tools for effectively interacting with patients and properly addressing fellow healthcare professionals.

 Can you earn a phlebotomy certification completely online?

-Many phlebotomy training programs allow students to complete their classes online, making it easier to meet these requirements while balancing personal and professional responsibilities.
-Most, however, do require you to visit campus to practice venipunctures on mannequins and/or participate in clinical hours at an approved healthcare facility.
+Many phlebotomy training programs allow students to complete their classes online, making it easier to meet education requirements for certification.
+Most, however, include in-person components such as campus-based venipuncture sessions and/or hands-on clinical hours attended at program-approved healthcare facilities.

 How long does it take to earn a phlebotomy certification online?